hinto-janai/gupax/README.md

 ---

 ### Swapping P2Pool/XMRig
-If you want to use your own `P2Pool/XMRig` binaries and/or want to swap them, you can:
+If you want to use your own `P2Pool/XMRig` binaries you can:
 - Edit the PATH in `Gupax Advanced` to point at the new binaries
 - Change the binary itself